-Social Policy of the Fund??
-8. Is there duplication of project / programme with other funding sources?
+8. Is there project with oth source e duplication of / programme her funding s?
 Unclear.
 There is an on-going AF funded project, "Flood Resilience in Ulaanbaatar Ger Areas - Climate Change Adaptation through community-driven small-scale protective and basic-services interventions".
 This project has components being implemented in the same geographic area, "Khoroo" and which are very similar to the proposed project, particularly the funded project's Component 3.
 CR4: Please provide an explanation of how the current proposed project builds on the activities and lessons learnt from the ongoing Adaptation Fund-funded Flood resilience in Ulaanbaatar Ger Areas project.
 CR4: Additional text has been added to Part II, Section F to describe the relationship between the previous and proposed projects, the additional adaptation needs that work done under FRUGA exposed and confirmation that there is no overlap.
-Lessons learned in terms of management arrangements will be discussed in the full funding proposal Does the project / programme have a learning and knowledge management component to capture and feedback lessons Yes.
+Lessons learned in terms of management arrangements will be discussed in the full funding proposal prograi learnin knowle manag compo edge Yes.
 The KM component of the project is clear and addressed several levels from communities to national decision-makers.